 With the whirlwind the last few weeks have no doubt been on Mycek, she’s had time to reflect on her career at Polytech in and out of the classroom.
 Especially what ended up being one of her favorite memories, the Panthers run to the softball State Championship game this season.

-Page 2 of 2 - “Being a part of the Polytech softball team has been so rewarding.
+“Being a part of the Polytech softball team has been so rewarding.
 Every year we’ve had improvements to our team and we’ve added players with so much potential,” said Mycek.
 “I was a little let down by being so close to being state champions, but at the same time I was so proud of the history we made.”

 Mycek will look to take not only her game on the field, but her leadership qualities with her to ECU in the Fall.
 Qualities that are evident when Mycek reflected on what her and her teammates accomplished this season.